Charles-Ndugire/Pizza-shop/README.md

 ##  Bugs fix

-*  Toppings has the same price regardless of the pizza size.
+*  Toppings bear the same price regardless of the pizza size.

 ## Contact Information

 If you have any question or contributions that would better this project, please email me at [ndugirecharles@gmail.com]

+Call [0707261561]

 ## License
 * *MIT License:*